Brandon is a gamer, sports lover, tech fanatic, and father of five kids.

 As a Father of five kids, I’ve had the chance to use quite a few building block and construction sets.
 My experience with most off-brand lego-alternatives hasn’t been a good one.
 Blocks that don’t fit correctly or stay in place simply aren’t worth using.
 The key is to find an alternative that either works with legos or is completely separate from them.

-If you’re looking for something exactly like legos, you probably won’t find it.
+If you’re looking for something exactly like LEGO, you probably won’t find it.
 If that’s your goal, and you plan to be a hobbyist, buy LEGO.
 There’s nothing better.

 KRE-O – Good Locking and Building Sets

 I like the KRE-O brand for several reasons.
 Yes, there are more expensive alternatives, but the KRE-O set gives that perfect mix of inexpensive blocks with good Toy Lines.
 So, if your kids are prone to losing pieces, then, at least, you’re losing a piece from a $20 set rather than a $60 one.